Denver Museum of Nature & Science

 - Coordinates, develops, and delivers panels, presentations, posters, and keynotes.

-- Master’s Degree in Conservation or the equivalent experience in the preservation of museum collections required.
+- Master’s Degree in Conservation or equivalent experience in the preservation of museum collections required.

-- Demonstrated experience in management of plans and budgets, and supervisory experience required.
+- 3 years’ experience in conservation laboratory management and administration required.

 - Office: Moderate noise (business office with computers and printers, light traffic)